Slinky Dog Zigzag Spin

-Slinky Dog Zigzag Spin (also known as Slinky Dog Spin) is a Caterpillar-style ride at Walt Disney Studios Park in France, Hong Kong Disneyland, and Shanghai Disneyland Park.
+Slinky Dog Zigzag Spin (also known as Slinky Dog Spin) is a Caterpillar-style ride at Disney Adventure World in France, Hong Kong Disneyland, and Shanghai Disneyland Park.
 The ride is part of Toy Story Playland in France, and Toy Story Land in Hong Kong and Shanghai.
 The France ride opened on August 17, 2010; the Hong Kong installation opened on November 17, 2011; and the Shanghai ride opened on April 26, 2018.
 The ride and its queue are themed to an authentic "Collector's Edition" Slinky Dog, complete with original 1950s cardboard box.

 Ride experience

 Queue

 Entering a queue line formed out of Lincoln Logs building blocks, visitors eventually step inside the giant box itself, which has a retro-styled boardgame printed on its inside.

 Ride

 The giant Slinky Dog train is connected end-to-end, travelling in a loop around a dog bowl filled with rubber bones and Andy's baseball.
 It builds up enough speed to provide a mild thrill.
 This ride is the tamest attraction in the land, simply offering a continuous, circular ride up and down a relatively gentle incline.
 The layout takes advantage of the land's sloping elevation to create the illusion of being shrunk, especially when visitors stand at the foot of the ride, its enormous box towering above, surrounded by oversized grass.